Trading Favors

-Trading Favors is a 1997 American film directed by Sondra Locke starring Rosanna Arquette.
+Trading Favors is a 1997 American crime drama film directed by Sondra Locke starring Rosanna Arquette.

 Plot

 Lincoln Muller's life turns upside down when he asks an attractive woman to buy him a beer at a convenience store.
 Then he learns that both she and her abusive boyfriend are into crime and violence, and Lincoln has been sucked in whether he likes it or not.